 Need to pass the time easier while doing something boring?
-Someone asked you to check out their album but you claim you don't have time?
+Someone asked you to check out their album, but you claim you don't have time?
 Looking for a reason to play your favorite tunes just because music is just that awesome?

-I often need to hear a song or playlist for my job as a studio vocalist, but don't exactly have the most time in the world thanks to the million different projects I get every week (that I do love, don't get me wrong) thus often times when I'm listening to music, I'm also doing something else.
+I often need to hear a song or playlist for my job as a studio vocalist, but I don't exactly have the most time in the world thanks to the million different projects I get every week (that I do love, don't get me wrong) thus often times when I'm listening to music, I'm also doing something else.

 Without music, I would not get active.
 I would be so unhealthy by now.
 I use dancing as my go-to method of cardio, and I would not want to be just dancing around in silence, hearing my heavy breathing and feet hitting the floormats.

 Exercise is very successfully paired with music; it doesn't matter if you're dancing, walking, doing weight training, or even planking.
 Upbeat tunes will help in most cases, but smooth sounds also work for exercise styles like Yoga.

 I love to study or do research with jazz or classical music playing in the background.
 I don't know why, but it just makes me feel more receptive to gaining knowledge.

 Often, I'll notice that when I'm watching educational lessons via Youtube, the speaker has some soft music playing in the background.

 I noticed that kids nowadays love playing lo-fi hip-hop beats in the background while studying.
 I think that genre is absolutely perfect for relaxing your mind, and I should actually get my hands on a playlist and incorporate that into my studying songs soon.